WolfDWyc/ChessMaker/docs/guide/concepts/base-game.md

     def _on_after_move(self, event: AfterMoveEvent):
         if event.move_option.extra.get("turn_into_queen"):
-            # To make this extendable, it's a good practice to send Before and After events for this "promotion".
+            # To make this extendible, it's a good practice to send Before and After events for this "promotion".
             self.board[event.move_option.position].piece = Queen(self.player)
 ```